 This "common suffrage of the church" is deduced from the teaching of paragraph 7.
 Since God has given all needful power to the local church to carry on that order He has ordained, and if this authority extends even to the excommunication of its members, and if excommunication may only be enacted by the consent of the assembled church (Mat 18:15-17; 1Co 5:1-13), then this suggests that no officer may be appointed without the consent of the congregation.
 Further confirmation of this comes from the account of the selection of deacons in Acts 6.
-That account shows that the authority of the church extends to the election.
+That account shows that the authority of the church extends to the election of officers.
+The requirement of Acts 14:23 may also suggest this act of election.
 The Greek word used here originally meant to vote by stretching out the hand.
 Luke may have used this word to suggest "the common suffrage of the church."
-More relevant to this matter may be the description of the church being a royal priesthood is that it is permitted to recognize and consent to the leadership given by its head.
+More relevant to this matter may be the description of the church as a royal priesthood (1Pe 2:5, 9; Rev 1:6; 5:10).
+An indication of the church being a royal priesthood is that it is permitted to recognize and consent to the leadership given by its head.